micronaut-projects/micronaut-redis/.clinerules/coding.md

 You SHOULD prefer modern Java idioms: records, pattern matching, sealed interfaces/classes, `var` for local variables.
 You MUST NOT use fully qualified class names unless there is a conflict between 2 class names in different packages.
 You MUST annotate the code with nullability annotations (`io.micronaut.core.annotation.Nullable`, `io.micronaut.core.annotation.NonNull`).
+You MUST NOT use reflection: Micronaut is a reflection-free framework tailored for integration with GraalVM.
+You MUST use `jakarta.inject` for dependency injection, NOT `javax.inject`.

 ## Binary compatibility